(updated May 1, 2023)

 (2) A licensee must ensure that a child is not, while under the care or supervision of the licensee, subjected to emotional abuse, physical abuse, sexual abuse or neglect as those terms are defined in Schedule H.

-The philosophy at the Jack and Jill Parent Participation Preschool on the most appropriate way to offer discipline is as stated in the Province Of B.C.’s publication “Guiding Children’s Behaviour”.
-It is the responsibility of all staff and participating parents to become familiar with and use appropriate prevention and intervention techniques.
-This guide is available online and in the parent’s library.
+The philosophy at the Jack and Jill Preschool as the most appropriate way to offer discipline is as stated in the Province Of B.C.’s publication “Guiding Children’s Behaviour”.

 Overall classroom discipline is ultimately the teacher’s responsibility.
-Parents and paid assistants are to be actively involved in maintaining a positive, constructive atmosphere.
-Where individual situations exceed a parent / paid assistants comfort level or abilities, the teacher will be asked to step in to assist or take over for that parent / paid assistant.
+Paid assistants are to be actively involved in maintaining a positive, constructive atmosphere.
+Where individual situations exceed an assistants comfort level or abilities, the supervisor will be asked to step in to assist or take over for that assistant.

 You may bring a special treat for sharing with all the children on your child’s Birthday or other special occasions, in addition to the regular snack.
 The rules are somewhat relaxed (i.e. birthday cupcakes or cookies may be allowed) AFTER consultation with the Supervisor.
 It is helpful to mention your intentions to the Supervisor before the special day.
 Again, be aware of any allergies that may exist in your child’s class.